-What are the hazards and What could happen Affected persons groups Risk rating if no action taken (see chart) What are the base control measures Further action required to eliminate or reduce the risk (who by and Date) Residual risk rating (see chart) adversely affected Available resources and wellbeing activities publicised to staff.
-Children's 3 x 3 = 9 Consider pupil wellbeing Use of recovery curriculum.
-2 x 3 = 6 physical and mental wellbeing adversely E Phased return for students identified as excessively anxious. affected
+What are the hazards and What could happen Affected persons groups Risk rating if no action taken (see chart) What are the base control measures Further action required to eliminate or reduce the risk (who by and Date) Residual risk rating (see chart) Green In bus park During the period of restricted attendance, ensure that an accurate register of all those on site is available for use in this situation.
+Fire drills to be carried out immediately after the Spring Bank Holiday (unless inappropriate in the context of Government guidance).
+Invacuation drills only to be undertaken when school is satisfied that local infection rates are low and restrictions are such that they can happen safely.
+Advice will be sought from the Trust Compliance Officer as appropriate.
+Staff physical and mental wellbeing adversely affected А 3 x 3 = 9 Consider staff wellbeing.
+Breaks to be taken in staff room or conference room if not in use.
+Available resources and wellbeing activities publicised to staff.
+2 x 3 = 6 Children's physical and mental wellbeing adversely affected E 3 x 3 = 9 Consider pupil wellbeing Use of recovery curriculum.
+Phased return for students identified as excessively anxious.
+2 x 3 = 6